-World's Longest Underground River Discovered in Mexico, Divers Say National Geographic - March 6, 2007
+World's Longest Underground River Discovered in Mexico, Divers Say The Guardian - March 2, 2007

 He likens the region to "a huge limestone sponge."
 That's because the peninsula is largely made of limestone, a soft and porous rock that is easily eroded by slightly acidic rainwater, which carves out underground passages as it courses toward the Caribbean Sea.
 The pathways range from jumbo-jet-size rooms with long stalagmites and stalactites to narrow slits that divers must blindly squeeze through.

 The passages are completely flooded with water that stays a constant 76 degrees Fahrenheit (25 degrees Celsius) year-round.
 The water itself is layered: A lens of freshwater rests on top of salt water.
 When fresh rainwater percolates down, the liquid flows out horizontally and is discharged into the ocean.
 Divers access the caves through sinkholes called cenotes, which lay scattered throughout the peninsula under the rain forest canopy.
 "But the water isn't just flowing through these underground rivers ...
 98 percent of the water is actually trapped in the rock," Bogaerts, the diver, said.

 The Yucat‡n's natural hydraulic system sustained the Maya for centuries and today is the main freshwater source for the region's booming tourism trade.
 But the cave diving community is concerned that the rapid pace of development could stress the supply.
 "These cave systems are so extensive and so interconnected that if there is a point of pollution in one area then it can quickly get distributed to a very, very wide area," Bogaerts said.

 Mexico's Yucatan Peninsula: Longest underground river found Reuters - March 1, 2007